lisawagner/beautiful-dnd-issue-tracker/README.md

 ## Features

 _Users can have fun moving their issues and tasks around.
-This app features:_
+DropTrak features:_
 - Ability to drag columns into a new order
 - Ability to move tasks to different columns
 - Ability to re-order tasks in a column